CHALAK-04/ludo-rmi/README.md

 on its own thread.
 Accounts persist through Java serialisation, written to a temporary file and then renamed, so a crash mid-write cannot corrupt the store.

-## A bug worth documenting

-Services would work for a few minutes, then fail with a stale-stub error.

-The cause: nothing held a strong reference to the exported service objects, so the JVM garbage-collected them while the RMI registry still handed out their stubs.
-Fixed by keeping static references in `ServerMain`.

-Silent, intermittent, and invisible in the stack trace until you know where to look for it.

 ## Running it

 Requires Java 17 or later.